ghattab/ghattab.github.io/data/boundary.md

 ---

 layout: page
-title: Kidney Boundary Detection Data 2017
+title: Kidney Boundary Data 2017
 tags: [data, medical imaging, kidney, boundary detection, segmentation, EndoVis]
 modified: 23-08-2024
 comments: false
 ---

-The Kidney Boundary Detection Data 2017 focuses on the detection of kidney boundaries in medical imaging, providing a dataset for training and evaluating segmentation algorithms.
+The Kidney Boundary Data 2017 focuses on the detection of kidney boundaries in medical imaging, providing a dataset for training and evaluating segmentation algorithms.
 This data was initially shared as part of the EndoVis Sub-Challenge 2017.

-## Kidney Boundary Detection Data 2017
+## Kidney Boundary Data 2017

 ### Data Set Description